actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

     * [Gradle](https://gradle.org/)
     * [Rake](https://ruby.github.io/rake/)
     * [Fabric](http://www.fabfile.org/)
-  * Put safe  conditionals in your configuration management to do be able to test runs without the worry of screwing up e.g. Ansible tasks:
+  * Use the **Guard Rail Pattern** by putting safe  conditionals in your configuration management to do be able to test runs without the worry of screwing up e.g. Ansible tasks:

 ```
 - name: “Do something really Dangerous"